primaryobjects/follow/readme.md

     ```sh
     cd /Service
     ```
+2. Create a file `/Service/.env` with the following contents.
+    ```
+    ConnectionString="Data Source=data.sqlite;"
+    ```
-2. Restore the dependencies:
+3. Restore the dependencies:
     ```sh
     dotnet restore
     ```
-3. Run the backend service:
+4. Run the backend service:
     ```sh
     dotnet run
     ```
-4. Open your browser and navigate to the Swagger API explorer `http://localhost:5122/swagger`.
+5. Open your browser and navigate to the Swagger API explorer `http://localhost:5122/swagger`.

 ### Frontend Setup
 1. Navigate to the frontend project directory: